it3xl/offline-installer-visual-studio-2017-prof/README.md

 # Offline Installer for Visual Studio 2017 Professional

+Consider to use [Use the "Download all, then install" feature](https://docs.microsoft.com/en-us/visualstudio/install/create-an-offline-installation-of-visual-studio?view=vs-2019#use-the-download-all-then-install-feature) first.<br/>
+Event VS 2017 has it now.

 This project automates all steps described in **[Install Visual Studio 2017 on low bandwidth or unreliable network environments](https://docs.microsoft.com/en-us/visualstudio/install/install-vs-inconsistent-quality-network)**

 **Tip:** You can easily change this project to work with any edition of Visual Studio 2017.